What would life in the stitching world be without the tools that make needlework easier, more comfortable, and more efficient?

 K’s Creations: This company makes several types of floor stands, including a stainless steel stand similar to the Lowery.
 I’ve used K’s Creations stands (a scroll frame and lap stand) and they are good quality for wood products, though, like most wood products, they require infinite adjusting and tightening.
 I’ve also tried the stainless steel floor stand – it is much like the Lowery.
 It works, and many stitchers love it.
 You can explore K’s Creations on their website here.

 Just a Thought: This is a wooden floor stand designed and sold by Judy O’Dell.
+(Update 2023: Judy has retired and no longer sells them.)
 It’s made to sit directly in front of the stitcher, and it works best with large frames.
 It’s very solid, which means it’s also somewhat heavy, and it takes up a slightly larger footprint than most single-base floor stands.
 But it is well made and a good option for folks in the US looking for an affordable, front-sitting wooden floor stand that will hold wider frames.
 You can read my review of it here.
 Keep in mind, the review is older, so the introductory sale price is not valid.

 The Necessaire by Needle Needs: This is an all-wood work stand made to sit in front of the stitcher, too.
 The Necessaire is manufactured in the UK, which can be problematic for US stitchers.
 If you like the style of the Necessaire, you might consider the Just-a-Thought stand above instead.
 I’ve written about the Necessaire stand here.
 It’s well made.
 It’s significantly lighter and without as large a footprint as the JAT stand mentioned above.
 Unfortunately, the customer service and turn-around time when ordering from Needle Needs has proven problematic.